-The Post-Secondary Institutions Strategic Investment Fund (SIF) is providing up to $2 billion over the next three years, starting in 2016–17, for infrastructure projects at post-secondary institutions to enhance and modernize research and commercialization facilities, as well as industry-relevant training facilities at colleges and polytechnic institutions.
+Much of Canada's post-secondary infrastructure is over 25 years old and is nearing the end of its useful life.
+The Post-Secondary Institutions Strategic Investment Fund provides up to $2 billion for infrastructure projects at post-secondary institutions to enhance and modernize research and commercialization facilities, as well as industry-relevant training facilities at colleges and polytechnic institutions in Canada.

 These investments will promote economic activity across the country and will benefit the Canadian economy and Canadian society well into the future.

 Innovation, Science and Economic Development Canada (ISED) received project proposals in the spring 2016 and reviewed the applications against the program criteria.
 Eligible projects were selected at the discretion of the Minister of Innovation, Science and Economic Development, in consultation with the Minister of Science and the provinces and territories.

 The total contribution from federal sources covers up to half (50%) of a project's eligible costs, leveraging the remaining amount from non-federal partners, such as: federal and territorial governments, the institutions themselves, and private donors.
 In cases where the Post-Secondary Institutions Strategic Investment Fund is supporting eligible projects at institutions accredited by an Aboriginal government, the total funding limit from federal sources will be up to one hundred percent (100%).

 The Government of Canada and the recipient established a schedule of payments over the life of the project.
 Payments are made against detailed quarterly reports.
 The remaining amount of the project funding may come from the eligible recipients themselves, provincial or territorial governments, the charitable sector, the private sector, or others as appropriate.
 The level of investment from partners is required to be equivalent to the amount being funded by the federal government.